victorpozzobon/victorpozzobon.github.io/_pages/biotech.md

 ### Aims

-It is well-known that microalgal biotechnology large scale deployment is hindered by three (four if you want to add strain optimisation) bottlenecks: culture density - which is too low -, harvest - which is endergonic -, disruption/extraction - hampered by millions of years of natural selection.
-Along those, I target culture densites: in photoautotrophic mode by **increasing light use efficiency**, in chemioheterotophic mode by lowering substrate costs.
+It is well-known that microalgal biotechnology large scale deployment is hindered by three (four if you want to add strain optimization) bottlenecks: culture density - which is too low -, harvest - which is endergonic -, disruption/extraction - hampered by millions of years of natural selection.
+Along those, I target culture density: in photoautotrophic mode by **increasing light use efficiency**, in chemioheterotophic mode by lowering substrate costs.

 ### Projects

 On the academic side, I investigate the **interaction between microalgae and light at the photobioreactor level**.
 While its exploration started long time ago now, much remains to be done.
-As for myself, I focus on modelling biological behavior and photobioreactor design.
+As for myself, I focus on biological behavior modelling and photobioreactor design.
 But I am for from restricting myself to this two fields.

-I also leads project for industrial partners.
+I also lead projects with industrial partners.
 They usually revolves around photobioreactor performances assessment, developing culture protocol for exotic microalgae, ...